Recycling Rocks - The Green Festival Guide

 Download

-Download aim to be greener this year and are running many initiatives such as money back for plastic cups returned for recycling, a free can of beer for each bag of empty cans for recycling and prize draws for VIP tickets for Download 2011 for people handing in tents or other waste for recycling at the end of the festival, rather than dumping or burning!
+Download aim to be greener each year and run many initiatives such as money back for cups returned for recycling, a free can of beer for each bag of empty cans for recycling and prize draws for VIP upgrades for people travelling in full cars.
+Liftshare Schemes are also recommended.

 Glastonbury